 In keeping with offering other alternatives despite costs, if leaving a small carbon footprint is important to you but money is not a limitation, consider having your remains turned into a diamond.
 That’s right, a diamond that a loved one can have mounted on a ring or necklace and keep you with them throughout their lifetime.

-A company called LifeGem is offering a service where for $2,199 to $24,999 (based on clarity and cut) you can have your remains reduced to a high-quality diamond made from the carbon within your body.
+A company called LifeGem is offering a service where for $2,999 to $19,999 (based on clarity, cut, and color) you can have your remains reduced to a high-quality diamond made from the carbon within your body.
 Consider it cremation on steroids.
 LifeGem claims that the resulting remains after their process is “a certified, high-quality diamond created from the carbon of your loved one as a memorial to their unique life, or as a symbol of your personal and precious bond with another.

 “LifeGem diamonds are molecularly identical to natural diamonds found at any high-end jeweler.
 To qualify as diamonds, they must have the exact same brilliance, fire, and hardness (the hardest substance known) as diamonds from the earth, and of course, they do.”

-It’s often said that there’s no new trends these days, but just throwbacks to some earlier time.
-The new “green movement” in ground entombment would appear to be a return to the old days of a pine box burial in a hole in the ground.
-Some common features include the elimination of the embalming process, and burial in an all-wooden casket lined with bio-degradable material with the body dressed in bio-degradable clothing.
+It’s often said that there are no new trends these days, but just throwbacks to some earlier time.
+The new “green movement” in in-ground entombment would appear to be a return to the old days of a pine box burial in a hole in the ground.
+Some common features include the elimination of the embalming process and burial in an all-wooden casket lined with bio-degradable material with the body dressed in bio-degradable clothing.

 It seems the vast majority of cemeteries located in municipalities require the use of a vault.
 Rural cemeteries usually offer the option of burial in a casket without a vault.
 But for the hardcore eco-minded there is a growing popularity for your body spending the rest of eternity resting in an “environmentally-friendly” cemetery.

 Green cemeteries are governed by the Green Burial Council, based in Santa Fe, New Mexico.
 The organization claims to be the controlling body to assure uniformity and adherence to ethics in the fairly new industry of green burial.
-One example of a “green cemetery” has cropped up near Columbia, Mo.
-Created by two entrepreneurs, Bill Goddard and Chuck Worstell, the new venture is called Pushing Up Daisies, and offers burial plots in their Green Acres cemetery ranging from about $500 to $2,000 depending on location within the acreage.
+One example of a “green cemetery” has cropped up near Columbia, Missouri.
+Created by two entrepreneurs, Bill Goddard and Chuck Worstell, the new venture is called Pushing Up Daisies, and offers burial plots in their Green Acres cemetery ranging from about $500 to $1,000 depending on the say of service.

 In an interview with a local newspaper, Goddard likened a traditional U.S. burial to an unthinkable waste of money.
 “Imagine buying a brand new car.
 You spend thousands of dollars, buy the nicest one in the lot, look at it for three days and then bury it,” he told the reporter.